Anantdadhich/HackerHouse/WhatYouWant?/WhatYouWant?.md

 ### 💭 Additional Comments

-[Any other thoughts, suggestions, or expectations you have for the hacker house]
+[Any other thoughts, suggestions, or expectations you have for the Athena Hacker House]
 ```

 ---

 ## Getting Started

-1. Navigate to the `whatyouneed?` directory
+1. Navigate to the `WhatYouWant?` directory
 2. Create your file: `[your-twitter-username].md`
 3. Copy the template above
 4. Fill in your details and ideas